 Yale University

 The initial partnership between Native Boys & Girls Clubs and Yale University came through the 2019 Charles Carl Fellowship Award which enabled Chief Executive Officers from various Boys & Girls Clubs on Native Lands to attend a three-day conference at the Child Study Center in the Yale School of Medicine.
-This award was made possible by the generous contribution of Dr. Charles Carl, a Yale-alumnus and community psychiatrist aiming to promote Native well-being.
-The event reflects a budding partnership between Yale Child Study faculty and Boys & Girls Clubs of America’s Native Services team which continues to evolve.
+The event reflects a budding partnership between Yale Child Study faculty and Boys & Girls Clubs of America’s Native Services team which continues to evolve such as serving as subject matter experts for the Native Trauma-Informed Network (Pathways to Healing).